openrazer/openrazer/README.md

 All goals contain the linux driver for the respective device as reward also.

-Thank you for all donation i really appreciate it!
+Thank you for all donations i really appreciate it!

   - Luca Steeb